krueger-christian/UnityKeywordRecognizerMacOS/README.md

 In this example we use the four keywords *left*, *right*, *up* and *down* to move an object.
 Therefore the size is four.
 <img src="Documentation/004.jpg" width="300px">

 4. Now open the section of each element (keyword).
 Type your keyword in the *Keyword* field.
 Define an event that will be triggered if the keyword is recognized.
-To do this, drag the object to which the script defining your event belongs into the object field of the *Call Back ()* section.
+To do this, drag the object to which the script defining your event belongs into the object field of the *Callback ()* section.
 In the example shown, an object named *Cube* has been dragged into the field.
 A script named *MoveCube* has already been added to *Cube*.
 The script contains actions like *moveLeft()* or *moveRight()*.
 Select whatever the script of your object provides.
 In this example, we use the function *moveLeft()* for the keyword *left*.
 <br><img src="Documentation/005.jpg" width="300px"></br>
 <br><img src="Documentation/006.jpg" width="300px"></br></br>
 In our example we repeat this for all keywords.